-- base compensation (salary), - short-term incentive compensation (cash bonus programs), and - long-term incentive compensation (stock options and restricted stock).
+- base compensation (salary), - · short-term incentive compensation (cash bonus programs), and - long-term incentive compensation (stock options and time and performance-based restricted stock).

 We do not require that a particular element comprise a set portion of the total compensation mix.
-We do believe, however, that a significant portion of the compensation should be variable (such as performance-based incentives) as compared to fixed (such as base salary and time-based restricted shares) and that such variable compensation align executives' interests with those of our shareholders.
-Additionally, although the Committee reviews total direct compensation, which is the sum of base salary, short-term incentive and long-term incentive compensation for the Named Executive Officers, it does not have a fixed objective with respect to such total direct compensation.
-For fiscal 2012, the total direct compensation approved by the Committee was below the 75th percentile of Market Data values for all our Named Executive Officers and below the 25th percentile of Market Data values for three of our Named Executive Officers.
+We do believe, however, that a significant portion of the compensation should be variable (such as performance-based incentives) as compared to fixed (such as base salary and time-based restricted shares) and that such variable compensation aligns executives' interests with those of our shareholders.
+Additionally, although the Committee reviews total direct compensation (which is the sum of base salary, short-term incentive and long-term incentive compensation) for the Named Executive Officers, it does not have a fixed objective with respect to such total direct compensation.
+For fiscal 2014, the total direct compensation approved by the Committee was below the 75th percentile of Market Data values for Messrs.
+Adams, Foster, Shirley, Thorsen and Lewis and below the 50th percentile of Market Data values for Messrs.
+Durcan and Shields.